 Parent Participation & P&C

-There is an active P&C at Stanmore Public School, which meets at the school on the third Tuesday evening of most months and all parents are encouraged to join.
+There is an active P&C at Stanmore Public School, which meets at the school on the third Tuesday evening of most months during school term and all parents are encouraged to join.
 Meetings are a forum for parents to discuss important issues in relation to their children’s education, to help school planning and plan social and fundraising activities.
-The Principal or Deputy Principal come to each meeting, keeping parents up to date with plans and changes concerning the school, Department guidelines and policies, school grounds and business.
+The Principal or Deputy Principal attend each meeting, keeping parents up to date with plans and changes concerning the school, Department guidelines and policies, school grounds and business.

 The Stanmore Public School has a Facebook page used for periodic updates about events at school and general school information.
 The Facebook page is also linked to our Twitter account so the same information is shared across both social media platforms.

 NSW Department of Education also has a YouTube channel where the department publishes video messages relevant to public education.